omegasenior/topbiketoursportugal/content/tours/porto-to-lisbon-cycling-tour-the-green-coast-and-the-silver-coast.md

   - electric bicycle
 meta:
   description: >-
-    Cycle the green Coast and the Silver Coast with is from porto to Lisbon.
+    Cycle the green Coast and the Silver Coast with us from Porto to Lisbon.
 Ask for a quote.
+Enjoy the ride near the Atlantic coast with a regular hybrid bicycle, a mountain bike our electric bicycle.
+Cycling paths are available in the majoraty of the route.
+Airport transfers included in the cycling holiday package.
-  keywords: 'porto to lisbon bike, porto to lisbon biketour'
+  keywords: 'porto to lisbon bike holiday, porto to lisbon biketour'
   robots: INDEX
   title: Cycling tour from Porto to Lisbon
 distance: 493